tmorrell/AuthorCarpentry/README.md

   5\.
 Replication, Reuse, and Remixing

 In conceiving of the Author Carpentry program, our hope is to advance production and curation of the *Research Paper of the Future*, crafted as a fully open, executable, reproducible, reusable contribution ready to be rendered, tested, mined, adapted, and built upon by humans and machines.
+We believe that research outputs belong to all and are of greatest use and impact when as open, interoperable, and reuseable by humans and machines.

 Author Carpentry lessons are agnostic to the mode of 'publication', recognizing that the term connotes a range of dissemination choices in the Internet Age (self-archiving in a pre-print server, sharing via a reputable online repository, micro publication on a blog, tweet, or other web service, or by peer-reviewed journal or refereed book.)
-They are also agnostic to any particular tool or platform to get a task done, though our lessons do incorporate the use of selected tools we are comfortatble using at Caltech.
-Generally speaking, any tool we do use in a lesson can easily be replaced by something equivalent, and our reference to a given tool in no way represents endorsement by Caltech.
+Author Carpentry lessons rely on open source tools and open access resources to get a task done but the particular applications and tools we demonstrate do not represent endorsement by Caltech.

 ##Connection between Author Carpentry and Software/Data Carpentry